Bakel, Senegal

-Bakel is a town of approximately 15,000 inhabitants located in the eastern part of Senegal, West Africa.
+Bakel is a town and urban commune, with a population of 18,939, located in the eastern part of Senegal, West Africa.
 The town is located on the left bank of the Sénégal River, 65 km from the Malian border and linked by canoe ferry to the village of Gouraye in Mauritania.

 Bakel is one of the four eponymous departmental capitals in the region of Tambacounda, the other three being Tambacounda, Goudiry and Koumpentoum.
 Bakel is known for its French fort (Fort Bakel), which René Caillié visited in 1819.
 It was also the area where the Mauritanian crisis occurred, a dispute over grazing rights that led to a war between Senegal and Mauritania in 1989.
 As a result of this conflict, many people around the area moved abroad or emigrated to Senegal.

-People and Culture
+People and culture

 The majority of the population belong to the Soninke-speaking ethnic group, a dialect of the larger Mande Languages language family.
 There is also a substantial Pulaar (Fula) speaking minority as well as a significant amount of Bambara and Wolof (or Oulof) speakers, while most people learn some French in school.
 A large permanent market serves the department's inhabitants along with a weekly "Lumo" (similar to a flea market).
 Most inhabitants are subsistence farmers and herders, while the people in town are employed in informal businesses that range from carpentry, masonry and transportation of goods to selling fruit and produce on the street.
 Due to its location in the Sahel, the area is semi-arid with little vegetation outside of the rainy season.
 Various hills surround the town, which are known locally as "little mountains."

 Bakel served as fodder for Bakel City Gang, a song by French rapper Booba whose father is from the town.

 History

 The area that would become Bakel was first settled by a marabout named Abdoulaye Wane from Fouta Toro, along with his students, known as talibes.

 At the beginning of the 17th century, members of the Ndiaye family fleeing succession disputes in the Jolof Empire moved to the area, then part of the Kingdom of Galam, also called Gajaaga, (see: Royaume de Galam), eventually integrating into the local Soninke population.
+Gajaaga and the neighboring Fula state of Bundu would compete for control over Bakel for the next century, as it was already an important trade depot.

 The French began to penetrate the region in the 18th century, purchasing slaves from the Gajaaga monarchs to export from Saint Louis at the mouth of the river.